Growth Gaps for Quotients by Confined Subgroups: Preliminaries

 \subsection{Statistically convex-cocompact actions}

-In this subsection, we first introduce a class of statistically convex-cocompact actions in \cite{YANG10} as a generalization of convex-cocompact actions.
-This notion was independently introduced by Schapira-Tapie \cite{ST21} as \textit{strongly positively recurrent} manifold in a dynamical context.
+We now introduce the class of statistically convex-cocompact actions, introduced in \cite{YANG10} as a generalization of convex-cocompact actions.
+This notion independently appears under the name \textit{strongly positively recurrent} manifold in the dynamical context of Schapira-Tapie \cite{ST21}.